vemonet/shapes-of-you/README.md

 ## Planned improvements ➕

 - [x] Improve filtering and faceted search for shapes (feedbacks welcome!)
+- [ ] Filtering files/repositories based on categories, could be GitHub topics to start (e.g. only show most popular topics, and filter)
 - [ ] Index more types of files (OWL ontologies, OpenAPI YAML)
 - [ ] Parse ShEx files to retrieve the defined shapes
 - [ ] Star shapes files with your SOLID account